noname72/AgenticPoker/docs/game/game.md

 - `ante (int)`: Mandatory bet required from all players at start of each hand
 - `session_id (Optional[str])`: Unique identifier for this game session
 - `side_pots`: Optional list of dictionaries tracking side pots when players are all-in
+- `round_starting_stacks (Dict[Player, int])`: Records chip counts at start of each round

 #### Methods

 ##### `__init__(players, starting_chips=1000, small_blind=10, big_blind=20, max_rounds=None, ante=0, session_id=None)`
-Initializes a new poker game.
+Initializes a new poker game with specified parameters.

 **Parameters:**
 - `players`: List of player names or Player objects